pattonsgirl/CEG3120/Projects/Project3/README.md

    - How to restart the service after a configuration change
    - Resources used (websites)
 4. How to set up Hosts 1, 2, & 3 to serve web content
-   - **NOTE** web content should be uniquely yours, but as stated you may use `site.tar.gz` as a base
+   - **NOTE** web content should be uniquely yours, but as stated you may use `site.tar.gz` as a base and make modifications to the text
-   - Document any changed configurations (if any)
+   - Document any changed configuration files (if any)
    - Document where site content files are located (and why)
    - How to restart the service in case of a configuration change
    - Resources used (websites)